Threatened Species Management

 - Matters of National Environmental Significance assessments under the Commonwealth EPBC Act

-- Threatened species management plans including Koala Plans of Management (KPoM)
+- Threatened species plans of management including Koala Plans of Management (KPoM) and Grey-headed Flying-fox Plans of Management

 Some of our threatened species management projects are as follows: